tayloraswift/swift-png/README.md

 Resource management is as Swifty as it made sense to be; most resources will be released when MaxPNG’s objects are deinitialized, but if you are writing PNGs, you must always call `PNGEncoder.finish()`, or else the PNG file you’re writing to won’t get closed properly.
 (It’ll also be missing its `IEND` chunk which would be bad.)
 If for some reason you want to deallocate the inflator/deflator structs early, just force the encoder or decoder object out of scope by rebinding its variable to `nil` as you would for any other Swift object.

-MaxPNG provides the PNG’s formatting information in the `PNGProperties` struct which is returned by the contiguous decoder function `decode_png(path:recognizing:)`, and provided as a member `.properties` on the progressive decoder class `PNGDecoder`.
-These property structures are similarly taken as parameters by the contiguous encoder function `encode_png(path:raw_data:properties:)` and the progressive encoder class initializer `PNGEncoder.init(path:properties:)`.
+MaxPNG provides the PNG’s formatting information in the `PNGProperties` struct which is returned by the contiguous decoder function `png_decode(path:recognizing:)`, and provided as a member `.properties` on the progressive decoder class `PNGDecoder`.
+These property structures are similarly taken as parameters by the contiguous encoder function `png_encode(path:raw_data:properties:)` and the progressive encoder class initializer `PNGEncoder.init(path:properties:)`.

 ````swift
 struct PNGProperties